 Addictions and Recovery (an expert in substance abuse research) also mentions that due to the lack of physical indications of cocaine addiction, many convince themselves that they are not addicted.

 Did you know we offer professional help by having you stay with us at our inpatient rehab?
 Yup.
-We’re great at helping you stop and finally feel freedom.
+We’re an accredited private rehab with an amazing medical team and we have successfully helped people quit cocaine.
 Why not talk to us for a few minutes and explore this option?
+All you gotta do is call the number on the top!

 Many believe that the best way to quit cocaine is through a stay at a detox centre and a rehab.